black-puppydog/lykin_tutorial/part_6_update_ui/README.md

     // struct.
     pub fn get_peers(&self) -> Vec<Peer> {
         debug!("Retrieving data for all peers in the 'peers' database tree");
-        // Define an empty vector to store the list of peer. let mut peers = Vec::new();
+        // Define an empty vector to store the list of peers. let mut peers = Vec::new();

         self.peer_tree